 The Corporation has receivables from shareholder members and other government agencies, and management does not believe there is a significant credit risk.
 The Corporation monitors, on a regular basis, the credit risk to which the Corporation is exposed in relation to its assets and takes steps to minimize the risk of loss.
+There has been no change to the risk exposure from the prior year.

-19. Economic dependence:
+18. Economic dependence:

-The Corporation is economically dependent on the class A shareholder members (note 15) and the RCMP, who are obligated to share in funding both the ongoing operations and any additional costs relating to capital assets (in accordance with a cost-sharing formula).
-The total accumulated deficit in future years is expected to be recovered based on a deficit repayment plan that was approved by the Board of Directors in September 2023.
+The Corporation is economically dependent on the class A shareholder members (note 15) and the RCMP, who are obligated to share in funding both the ongoing operations and any additional costs relating to tangible capital assets (in accordance with a cost-sharing formula).

-For the year ended December 31, 2023, the Corporation received approximately 60% (2022 - 60.0%) of its revenues through Dispatch and 9-1-1 services agreements.
-Approximately 38% (2022 - 31.0%) of the dispatch revenues is from one (2022 - one) municipality for the provision of police and fire dispatch services.
+For the year ended December 31, 2024, the Corporation received approximately 64% (2023 - 60%) of its revenues through Dispatch and 9-1-1 services agreements.
+Approximately 32% (2023 - 38%) of the dispatch revenues is from one (2023 - one) municipality for the provision of police and fire dispatch services.